 The 1939 Register shows Albert, a Garden Labourer, living with Thomas (Sid) and Lucy Batchelor at 3 Council Cottages, now Chapel Close, Hudnall Lane.
 He was divorced, which may explain his move back to 1 Hudnall in 1927.
 In 1939 his former wife Leonora was a hospital patient at Cholsey near Wallingford.

-In May 1940, Albert volunteered for the Home Guard, first known as the Local Defence Force; he is named on P.C.
+In May 1940, Albert volunteered for the Home Guard, first known as the Local Defence Volunteers; he is named on P.C.
 Parker’s hand-written list as an original member of No. 3 Section, based at the Golf Club.

 Other First World War veterans who were members of the No 5, Little Gaddesden, Platoon of B Company, 7th Hertfordshire Battalion, Home Guard included: Walter Bunn, Donald Goodman, Horace Halsey, Joe Hing, Harry Hucklesby, Sidney (Jubal) Jones, John Mayling, Arthur Maunders, William Newman (father of Billy Newman), Edwin Purton, Reginald Purton, Frank Rogers and Edward Saunders.